Out of the Classroom and Into the Field

 - Discuss priority setting and identify key steps in the decision-making process in an uncertain and rapidly changing environment

-- Apply problem-solving and decision-making techniques to dynamic business issues and dilemmas
+- Apply problem-solving, decision-making, and communication techniques to dynamic business challenges

 - Demonstrate improved commitment in clearly communicating organizational strategic and operational objectives